-The Law Society recommends that law practices speak to their financial institution prior to applying for EFT approval.
+QLS recommends that law practices speak to their financial institution prior to applying for EFT approval.

-Some financial institutions do not have the facility for trust accounts to disburse funds via EFT and other financial institutions do not have the facilities to comply with the requirements of section 38 of the Regulation.
+Some financial institutions do not have the facility for trust accounts to disburse funds via EFT and other financial institutions do not have the facilities to comply with the requirements of s38 of the Regulation.